Kapoff/GJulesPlayground/README.md

 These scripts will:
 1. Activate the virtual environment.
 2. Start the Flask web server (for adding ingredients) in the background.
-You can access it at `http://127.0.0.1:5000/` (or specifically the `/add_ingredient` page).
-The web interface includes a "Shutdown Server" button which will stop the web server.
+You can access it at `http://127.0.0.1:5000/` .
+The web interface includes a "Shutdown Server" button on the top right which will stop the web server.
 3. Start the main CLI application in the current terminal window.
 4. When you exit the CLI (e.g., by using the 'exit' option in the CLI or pressing Ctrl+C), the script will attempt to stop the Flask server (if it's still running) and deactivate the virtual environment.
 If you've used the "Shutdown Server" button in the web UI, the Flask server will already be stopped.